+savings account intact for unexpected expenses or emergencies

 Old Alfred Road, who is well-known to drivers on the Maine Turnpike, has reached his 70th birthday and is ready to retire.
-Mr. Road has no formal training in finance but has saved his money and invested carefully.

-Mr. Road owns his home-the mortgage is paid off-and does not want to move.
-He is a widower, and he wants to bequeath the house and any remaining assets to his daughter.

-He has accumulated savings of \$180,000, conservatively invested.
-The investments are yielding 9% interest.
-Mr. Road also has \$12,000 in a savings account at 5% interest.
-He wants to keep the savings account intact for unexpected expenses or emergencies inflation.
-That is, they will be automatically increased in proportion to changes in the consumer price index.
+Mr. Road has no formal training in finance but has saved his moust invested careffully.
+Mr. Road owns his home-the mortgage is paid off-and does not want to moves.
+He is a widower, and he wants to bequeat hit house and any remaining assets to his daughter.
+He has accumulated savings of \$180,000, conservatively investend: are investment are yielding 9% interest.
+Mr. Road als has \$12,000 in a savings account at 5% interest.
+He wants to keep varings account nata for unexpected expenses or emergencies.
+Suppose Mr. Road will live for 20 more years and is willing to

-Mr. Road's basiliving expenses now average about \$1 500 per

-Mr. Road's main concern is with inflation.
-The inflation rate has been below 3% recently, but a 3% rate is unusually low by historical standards.
-His Social Security payments will increase with inflation, but the interest on his investment portfolio will not.

-What advice do you have for Mr. Road?
-Can he safely spend all the interest from his investment portfolio?
-How much could he withdraw at year-end from that portfolio if he wants to keep its real value intact?

-Suppose Mr. Road will live for 20 more years and is willing to up all of bis investment portfolio over that period.
-He also alone
+Suppose Mr. Road will live for 20 more years and is willing to